Protected Work

 Ride-alongs & interviews

-Time with reps in the field surfaced the real problems — too many taps, brittle offline behavior, info buried where they couldn't reach it quickly.
+Time with reps in the field surfaced the real problems.
+Too many taps, brittle offline behavior, and info buried where they couldn't reach it quickly.

 02 · IA